 6 Strange Job Interview Stories

 Sometimes, we get a little bit nervous during job interviews.
 There are times when we mispronounce things, laugh too loudly, or simply look like a robot while answering questions.
 All of these things are common.
+Luck is definitely one of the things that can help an interview go smoothly, just like it is always good to have when using betting promo codes.
 Here is a compilation of job interview stories that are not.
 These stories happened at different places and at different times, but we feel it’s best to keep them as anonymous as possible.

 Auto-Correct with a Potty Mouth